-One look at this image we took during an engagement photo shoot in Washington, DC, and you know that this future bride and future groom are meant to spend a lifetime together.
-As with every unforgettable picture of two people in love, what makes this photograph special are the little things, the details that our brains register without realizing it, the small gestures and subtle positioning that create connection and tell this couple’s love story without saying a word.
-For example, the way the groom-to-be is gently resting his chin on the shoulder of the woman who will be his wife; the way his nose is lightly pressed against her cheek; the look of quiet joy on the future groom’s face as he whispers words of love in the ear of his intended; and the smile on her face as she hears about how much he cannot wait to marry her.
+This image is a great example of how effective highlighting body language can be.
+One look at it, and you know that this future bride and groom are meant to spend a lifetime together.
+That is because the little things — those details that our brains register without realizing it, the small gestures and subtle positioning that create connection — do a great job of telling this couple’s love story without saying a word.
+For example, the way the groom-to-be is gently resting his chin on the shoulder of the woman who will be his wife.
+The way his nose is lightly pressed against her cheek.
+The look of quiet joy on the future groom’s face as he whispers words of love in the ear of his intended.
+The smile on her face as she hears about how much he cannot wait to marry her.
 Everything about how they are interacting speaks of their connection and compatibility.

-The setting for this engagement photography session was perfect for highlighting the beautiful feelings that these spouses-to-be have for one another.
-On the day before their wedding, which took place at The Westin Georgetown, we brought them to the National Gallery of Art Sculpture Garden in downtown Washington, DC, for their engagement shoot.
-Located next to the National Mall and between the National Gallery of Art and the Smithsonian National Museum of Natural History, the sculpture garden is home to a dozen fascinating art installations and a beautiful central fountain that is frozen into lovely rink for ice skating during the winter.
+Part of the effectiveness of this photo is due to the setting of the engagement photography session.
+It was perfect for highlighting the beautiful feelings that these spouses-to-be have for one another.
+On the day before their wedding, which took place at The Westin Georgetown, Washington D.C., we brought them to the National Gallery of Art Sculpture Garden in downtown Washington, DC.
+Located next to the National Mall and between the National Gallery of Art and the Smithsonian National Museum of Natural History, the sculpture garden is home to a dozen fascinating art installations.
+It also has a beautiful central fountain that is frozen into lovely rink for ice skating during the winter.

 © 2019 Potok's World Photography - Husband & Wife Washington DC Wedding Photographers